xangmoz/Colab-Angelo-Morales/Readme.md

 # [BASH SCRIPT AND GIT PROJECT ]<a name="about-project"></a>

-**[Netowrk Script ]** This is a test on shell to start to work with GIT and git hub and this is the documentation
+This is a test on shell to start to work with GIT and Github and this is the documentation

 # Build With: <a name="built-with"></a>